Bullet to the Head

 Bullet to the Head is a 2012 American action film directed by Walter Hill.
 The screenplay by Alessandro Camon was based on the French graphic novel Du plomb dans la tête written by Matz and illustrated by Colin Wilson.
 The film stars Sylvester Stallone, Sung Kang, Sarah Shahi, Adewale Akinnuoye-Agbaje, Christian Slater, and Jason Momoa.
 Alexandra Milchan, Alfred Gough, Miles Millar, and Kevin King-Templeton produced the film.
 The movie follows a hitman (Stallone) and a cop (Kang) who are forced to work together to bring down a corrupt businessman (Akinnuoye-Agbaje) after they are targeted by the businessman's assassin (Momoa).

-The film had an exclusive test screening at the International Rome Film Festival on November 14, 2012 and was officially released in US theatres on February 1, 2013.
+The film had an exclusive test screening at the International Rome Film Festival on November 14, 2012, and was officially released in American theatres on February 1, 2013.
 The film received mixed reviews and was a box office bomb.

 Plot

-In the city of New Orleans, hitman Jimmy Bobo and his partner Louis Blanchard kill a corrupt former MPDC policeman, Hank Greely, although Bobo leaves a prostitute, Lola, alive.
-Later, at a bar, Blanchard is murdered by another hitman, Keegan, who also attempts to kill Bobo but fails.
+In New Orleans, hitman Jimmy Bobo and his partner Louis Blanchard kill a corrupt former WDCPD policeman, Hank Greely.
+Decompressing at a bar, Blanchard is murdered by another hitman, Keegan, whose attempt to also kill Bobo fails.

-Washington, D.C., Detective Taylor Kwon arrives in New Orleans to investigate his former partner's death and meets Lieutenant Lebreton, who informs him Lola confirmed Greely was assassinated.
-Kwon goes to the morgue, and, after seeing Blanchard's body and finding out who he is, he deduces that Blanchard and Bobo killed Greely.
+WDCPD Detective Taylor Kwon arrives to investigate Greely's death.
 Meanwhile, Keegan meets with his employer, Robert Morel, and Morel's lawyer Marcus Baptiste.
 Baptiste reveals that Greely tried to blackmail Morel, and provided local mobster Baby Jack with a file detailing Morel's illegal operations.
-Keegan later kills Baby Jack and his men and retrieves the file.
+Keegan kills Baby Jack and his men and retrieves the file.

-Kwon meets Bobo in a bar and informs him that he knows Bobo and Blanchard killed Greely.
-Bobo leaves, and when Kwon tries to follow him, he is attacked by corrupt cops who were ordered by Morel to prevent Kwon from further investigating about Greely.
-Kwon manages to disarm and gun down one of the corrupt cops but is wounded by the other.
-Bobo rescues Kwon by running over the other cop and takes him to a tattoo parlor, where Bobo's estranged daughter, Lisa, treats Kwon's wounds.
-They later go to a massage parlor where Bobo interrogates Ronnie Earl, the middleman who hired Bobo and Blanchard on Morel's behalf.
-Ronnie Earl tries to kill Bobo, but Bobo manages to kill him, although his gun jams.
-Bobo later confronts Kwon, who admits to having tampered with Bobo's gun, nearly causing his death.
-Bobo and Kwon agree to work together.
+Kwon meets Bobo but is attacked by corrupt cops ordered by Morel to prevent Kwon from investigating Greely.
+He is shot before Bobo rescues him.
+Using Kwon's intel, they go to a Turkish bathhouse, where Bobo interrogates Ronnie Earl, the middleman who hired Bobo and Blanchard on Morel's behalf.
+Ronnie tries to kill Bobo, but Bobo kills him after a struggle.
+When his gun jams, nearly causing his death, Bobo angrily confronts Kwon, who admits to having tampered with Bobo's gun, not trusting him.
+The two decide to put aside their differences and work together.